Rushil1234/dish-vz-agentic-bootcamp/NOC_Supervisor_Instructions_v2.md

 1. Go to the Orchestrate Console.
 2. In the left-hand navigation (hamburger menu), go to Build → Agent Builder.
-3. Click on `noc_supervisor_agent` to view its details.
+3. Click on `supervisor_agent` to view its details.
-4. Edit the Agent Behavior in a way it says "Hello, I’m the NOC Supervisor.
+4. Edit the Agent Behavior in a way it says "Hello, I’m the Supervisor.
 I can help you check network and server status, diagnose incidents, or draft communications.
 How can I help you today?"
 > Here are some things you may want to try:
-  > - Role clarity: Specify to the agent that it should clearly identify itself as the NOC Supervisor.
+  > - Role clarity: Specify to the agent that it should clearly identify itself as the Supervisor.
   > - Task framing: Tell the agent to summarize the types of requests it can handle (network checks, incident diagnosis, communications).
   > - Override default: Make sure to instruct the agent to fully replace the standard watsonx greeting with this custom introduction.
   > - Constraints: Specify that the agent should not mention IBM or watsonx.